Composites#

 Examples

-This example runs 100 reverse anneals each for three schedules on a problem constructed by setting random \(\pm 1\) values on a clique (complete graph) of 15 nodes, minor-embedded on a D-Wave system using the DWaveCliqueSampler sampler.
+This example runs 100 reverse anneals each for three schedules on a problem constructed by setting random \(\pm 1\) values on a clique (complete graph) of 15 nodes, minor-embedded on a D-Wave quantum computer using the DWaveCliqueSampler sampler.

 >>> import dimod